Holic75/Baldurs-gate-dnd-3.5/README.md

 – May use the Charm Animal ability once per day.
 Gains one use at level 1 and an additional use every 2 levels thereafter.
 – May spontaneously convert memorized spells to summoning ones.
 – May call for an animal companion who fights for her side.
 – 5th level: Gains Shapeshift ability which allows to transfrom  into a wolf, black bear, or brown bear once per day, gains additional uses at levels 6, 7, 10, 14 and 18.
+While shapechanged druid can not use any weapons or shields but continues to benifit from bonuses from all the other equipment.
 – 8th level: While using Shapeshift ability a Druid can alternatively transform into fire salamander, sword spider or baby wyvern.
 – 15th level: Becomes immune to poison.
 – 18th level: Gains 10% resistance to cold, fire, electricity, and acid; gains a further 10% resistance at levels 21 and 24.
 – Alignment restricted to true neutral.
 – Hit Die: d8
+– Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 ### AVENGER
 Advantages: